-Tank farms are, by their very nature, high-hazard environments.
+Tank farms are, by their very nature, highhazard environments.
 No matter how stringent and encompassing a facility's fire-safety protocols, lightning may strike at any time and equipment may malfunction.
-In today's geopolitical climate, there is the present and everincreasing threat that militants or others may target oil refineries or chemical plants.
+In today's geopolitical climate, there is the present and ever-increasing threat that militants or others may target oil refineries or chemical plants.

 Any of these unforeseeable events may ignite a catastrophe that can easily spin out of control, given the huge quantities of flammable materials on site.
 The risk is far from theoretical.
-Since 2000, the international media have reported on more than 70 major fires at storage-tank farms that have killed 243 people, injured 1,669 and inflicted monetary losses in excess of USD 10 billion and there are countless other incidents which do not reach the pages of the international media but have still caused damage.
+Since 2000, the international media has reported on more than 70 major fires at storage tank farms that have killed 243 people, injured 1,669 and inflicted monetary losses in excess of \$10 billion and there are countless other incidents, which while not reported still caused damage.

-Let us look at two major examples.
-On 11 December 2005, faulty gauges led to an overfill situation and later to an explosion at the Buncefield Oil Depot just outside London.
+One significant example is Buncefield.
+On 11 December 2005, faulty gauges led to an overfill situation and later to an explosion at the Buncefield Oil Depot just outside London in the UK.

-The resulting blast and fire engulfed some 22 storage tanks and wrecked homes and businesses in a 2 km radius.
+The resulting blast and fire engulfed some 22 storage tanks and wrecked homes and businesses in a 2km radius.
 While no deaths resulted, about 40 people were injured.
 Tanks were reduced to heaps of charred metal.
-Damage claims amounted to over USD 1.4 billion.
-Extinguishing the Buncefield catastrophe required a huge mobilization of manpower and resources.
-Some 180 firefighters attacked the blaze using 180,000 liters of foam concentrate dispensed from a dozen high-volume pumps.
+Damage claims amounted to more than \$1.4 billion.
+Extinguishing the Buncefield catastrophe required a huge mobilisation of manpower and resources.
+Some 180 firefighters battled the blaze using 180,000 liters of foam concentrate dispensed from a dozen high-volume pumps.
 They also doused the site with 53 million liters of water.
 Despite the massive effort, the fire persisted for nearly five days.